The voting process for the young mayor

 Once the manifestos are published, you will be able to read them online or find copies in your school or college, so you can find out what each candidate is standing for.

 The candidate who comes in second place becomes the deputy young mayor.
-Third and fourth place have the opportunity to represent Lewisham as members of the UK Youth Parliament.
+Third and fourth place have the opportunity to represent Lewisham as members of the UK Youth Parliament and the London Youth Assembly.

 Count and results